learn-co-curriculum/dsc-phase-1-project-v3/README.md

 ***To pass this project, you must pass each project rubric objective.*** The project rubric objectives for Phase 1 are:

-1. Attention to Detail
-2. Data Communication
+1. Data Communication
-3. Authoring Jupyter Notebooks
+2. Authoring Jupyter Notebooks
-4. Data Manipulation and Analysis with `pandas`
+3. Data Manipulation and Analysis with `pandas`
-5. Interactive Data Visualization
+4. Interactive Data Visualization

-### Attention to Detail

-If you have searched for a job, you have probably seen "attention to detail" appear on a job description.
-In a [survey of hiring managers](https://www.payscale.com/data-packages/job-skills), fully 56% of them said they felt that recent college grads lacked this skill.
-So, what does "attention to detail" mean, and how will you be graded on it at Flatiron School?

-Attention to detail means that you accomplish tasks thoroughly and accurately.
-You need to understand what is being asked of you, and double-check that your work fulfills all of the requirements.
-This will help make you a "no-brainer hire" because it helps employers feel confident that they will not have to double-check your work.
-For further reading, check out [this article](https://www.indeed.com/career-advice/career-development/attention-to-detail) from Indeed.

-***Attention to detail will be graded based on the project checklist.
-In Phase 1, you need to complete 60% (6 out of 10) or more of the checklist elements in order to pass the Attention to Detail objective.*** The standard for passing the Attention to Detail objective will increase with each Phase, until you are required to complete all elements to pass Phase 5 (Capstone).

-The [Phase 1 Project Checklist](https://docs.google.com/document/d/1PjJwdek9EeIy9tYdvlC4bvKvwYcI2xHO1wEMENfqo5E/edit?usp=sharing) is linked here as well as directly in Canvas.
-The elements highlighted in yellow are the elements you need to complete in order to pass this objective.
-We recommend that you make your own copy of this document, so that you can check off each element as you complete it.
-The checklist also contains more specific, detailed guidance about the deliverables described above.

-Below are the definitions of each rubric level for this objective.
-This information is also summarized in the rubric, which is attached to the project submission assignment.

-#### Exceeds Objective
-70% or more of the project checklist items are complete

-#### Meets Objective (Passing Bar)
-60% of the project checklist items are complete

-#### Approaching Objective
-50% of the project checklist items are complete

-#### Does Not Meet Objective
-40% or fewer of the project checklist items are complete

 ### Data Communication

-Communication is another key "soft skill".
-In [the same survey mentioned above](https://www.payscale.com/data-packages/job-skills), 46% of hiring managers said that recent college grads were missing this skill.
+Communication is a key "soft skill".
+In [this survey](https://www.payscale.com/data-packages/job-skills), 46% of hiring managers said that recent college grads were missing this skill.

 Because "communication" can encompass such a wide range of contexts and skills, we will specifically focus our Phase 1 objective on Data Communication.
 We define Data Communication as: